KunjAgwl/BackgroundRemove/README.md

 ## I have tried to keep the code as simple as possible.
 The code has less than 20 lines.
-It uses simple mathematical funcitons to achieve this result.
+It uses simple mathematical funcitons of OpenCv to achieve this result.